 We are continuously trying to make the project accessible and convenient for the community.
 Currently we have the following locations where you may drop-off your e-waste.
 We will have the WE boxes at other key locations around the city very soon.

-Click on the map to view real-time map (requires VPN).
-Baidu maps available at this link.
+Click on the image to view in BaiDu map.
+Click here to view real-time Google map (requires VPN).
 Note: Flash Player needs to be installed to access BaiDu Locations.

 Common items that can be recycled through the [WE] box